arocca1/briscola-5-person/README.md

 ## Potential Improvements
 ### Technical Improvements
 - Add tests everywhere.
-There are no tests which is sad
+There are no tests which is sad.
+And in a related sense, add more error handling and logging
 - Refactor the backend endpoints to be more efficient.
 My desire with the first pass implementation was to get the application working (I also just wanted to play the game)
 - Refactor most of the React code.
 There are some icky things that are done like passing the full game state around instead of the specific desired pieces.
 - Implement use of JSLint and Rubocop